 General Electric Co.
-(GE) plans to sell $563 million of bonds backed by credit-card payments as sales of the debt rise.
+(GE:US) plans to sell $563 million of bonds backed by credit-card payments as sales of the debt rise.

 The securities, including $500 million in top-ranked notes, are set to be placed with investors this week, according to a person familiar with the offering who asked not to be identified because terms aren’t complete.
 The Fairfield, Connecticut-based company last issued similar bonds in June, according to data compiled by Bloomberg.

 Sales of asset-backed securities linked to credit-card debt in 2012 are at the highest level in two years, according to Wells Fargo & Co.
 Companies issued $18.9 billion of the bonds through Aug.
 15, up from about $10 billion during the same period of 2011, the Charlotte, North Carolina-based analysts said in a report yesterday.

 “Credit-card lenders have increased their use of securitization compared with the previous two years to refinance maturing bonds at lower yields and to meet strong demand from investors seeking a safe haven,” according to the analysts led by John McElravey.